terraform-ibm-modules/terraform-ibm-iam-access-group/modules/access-management/README.md

 # IBM Cloud Access Management solution

-An end-to-end deployable architecture solution that will provision the following:
+A module that will provision the following:

 - Access groups for the following collections of services at the Administrator, Editor, and Viewer levels of access:
   - Observability